UrielCh/jira-api/README.md

 npx jsr add @u4/jira
 ```

-fill your creadential in env variable like: JRA_DOMAIN, JRA_USER and JRA_TOKEN
+Fill your creadential in env variable like: JRA_DOMAIN, JRA_USER and JRA_TOKEN

 run your NodeJS code: